Compton Verney House: Peter Moores Foundation

 In 1993 the visual arts charity Peter Moores Foundation bought the property and restored the original building.
-The architectural practice Stanton Williams was commissioned to design a new wing, providing exhibition spaces and visitor facilities.
+The architectural practice Stanton Williams was commissioned to repurpose it as an art museum, designing a new wing and providing exhibition spaces and visitor facilities.
 This now houses the British Folk Art Collection, the largest collection of British naive art in the UK.